benshimonz/V1/README.md

 Visual query languages are very attractive.
 They have the potential to be more 'user friendly' in the sense that patterns may be constructed and understand much more quickly, with much less mental effort.
 A long-standing challenge is to design a visual query language that is generic, simple, and has rich expressivity.
 This is what V1 aims to be.

 V1 is a rich simple generic visual pattern language for schema-based property graphs.
 It is named after the [primary visual cortex in our brain](https://en.wikipedia.org/wiki/Visual_cortex), which is also known as Visual area one (V1).

+## Dragons of fire and ice

+The people of

 ## V1 Basics